SCHB Dividend: Yield, Schedule, and What to Expect

 Short answer

-SCHB's approximate ~1.1% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks Dow Jones U.S. Broad Stock Market Index and passes through the dividends of its holdings, typically quarterly, minus a 0.03% expense ratio.
+SCHB's approximate ~1.1% yield (as of early 2026) makes it a growth-first, low-yield fund, about $110 a year on a $10,000 position before tax.
+It tracks Dow Jones U.S. Broad Stock Market Index and passes through the income its holdings generate, usually quarterly, net of the 0.03% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SCHB is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with Charles Schwab.
+Yield is a recent snapshot, not a promise; verify the current figure with Schwab Asset Management.

 How does the SCHB dividend work?

-SCHB holds the companies in Dow Jones U.S. Broad Stock Market Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.03% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SCHB holds what is in Dow Jones U.S. Broad Stock Market Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.03% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 SCHB is Charles Schwab's broad-market index ETF, tracking the Dow Jones U.S. Broad Stock Market Index of around 2,500 large-, mid-, and small-cap U.S. companies.
 At a 0.03% expense ratio it is one of the cheapest ways to own the entire U.S. equity market in a single fund.
 Because it is market-cap weighted, the largest technology names dominate the top of the portfolio.